tomaarsen/TwitchMarkovChain/README.md

 I got my real OAuth token from https://twitchapps.com/tmi/.

-### Blacklist
+## Blacklist

 You may add words to a blacklist by adding them on a separate line in `blacklist.txt`.
 Each word is case insensitive.
 By default, this file only contains `<start>` and `<end>`, which are required for the current implementation.

+Words can also be added or removed from the blacklist via whispers, as is described in the [Moderator Command](#moderator-commands) section.

 ---

 # Requirements
 * [Python 3.6+](https://www.python.org/downloads/)
 * [Module requirements](requirements.txt)<br>
-Install these modules using `pip install -r requirements.txt`
+Install these modules using `pip install -r requirements.txt` in the commandline.

 Among these modules is my own [TwitchWebsocket](https://github.com/CubieDev/TwitchWebsocket) wrapper, which makes making a Twitch chat bot a lot easier.
 This repository can be seen as an implementation using this wrapper.